-Latinx Heritage Month is celebrated at Berkeley to honor the contributions, history and culture of people of Latin American descent.
+Latinx Heritage Month, which runs from mid-September to mid-October, is celebrated at Berkeley to honor the contributions, history and culture of people of Latin American descent.

 In celebration of Latinx Heritage Month 2019, the EECS department is sharing profiles of some of our faculty from the Latinx spectrum.

 Latinx Heritage Month: Prof. Dan Garcia October 4, 2019 - I grew up as a “Nuyorican” kid in the Woodlawn Reservoir neighborhood of The Bronx.
 My dad's parents were from the Eastern side of Puerto Rico (Ceiba and Fajardo), and both came over in the great Puerto Rican migration to NYC in the 1930s.
 My Abuela saw the Hindenburg fly overhead!
 My dad was born… (more)